lookatjla/resource-backend/README.md

 ### Resource (backend)
-Resource is a blog that reviews restaurants around Atlanta.
+Resource is somewhat of a notepad for blog ideas.
+Whenever a good idea strikes, users can record their ideas in the app, including the potential blog's title, an image, and the body.

+This app is a part of an upcoming blog titled Resource Blog.

 ### Technologies Used
 - Express